Information for Authors

 Study Design Guidelines

 In the first section of the Materials and Methods, we encourage authors to have first subtitle of “Experimental and Technical Design,” which includes a diagram or flowchart to show the entire experimental design and illustrates the most significant elements: materials, treatments, measurements, data collection, methods of data analysis.
-This will facilitate the editors, reviewers and reviewers to understand and follow the whole concept, design, and results.
+This will facilitate the editors, and reviewers to understand and follow the whole concept, design, and results.

 Statistical Analysis Guidelines